MichaelShakke/ShowSourcing-Testcase/README.md

 # ShowSourcingTest

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 5.2.0.
+`npm update` in order to install all the dependencies needed.

 ## Development server

+Run `ng start` to start the server with the integrated proxy.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding